 No more guards¶

-This shifting time moves narrative power towards ideological subgroups who are already creating the next meme by the time Old Media reports on the previous iteration.
+When the way we experience time shifts so rapidly, narrative power moves towards ideological subgroups who are already creating the next meme by the time Old Media reports on the previous iteration.

 "Clocks are the deceptively simple product of an intricate political arrangement.
 I’d even go so far as to say that politics is the art and science of creating the time machines that we inhabit — the calendars that help us orient and coordinate as we journey from cradle to grave."